scatwang/blocklypy-vscode/README.md

 ## Features

-Streamline your Pybricks and LEGO SPIKE coding experience with:
+Streamline your Pybricks and HubOS LEGO SPIKE coding experience with:

 - **Connect/disconnect your Hub** via Bluetooth or USB
 - **Start/stop programs** directly from VS Code